 • Geospatial Applications: It is suitable for GIS applications as PostgreSQL supports geospatial data through extensions like PostGIS.

-Methods to Connect Google Sheets to PostgreSQL
+Simplify Google Sheets Migration to PostgreSQL with Hevo!

 Move your Google Sheets Data for Free